July 4th 2021

 This plum-packaged product promises to address the lack of skin firmness on the arms, bust, stomach and buttocks (which decreases 27 per cent between the ages of 28 and 54, according to Caudalie).
 It has a whipped texture which is pleasing to use and a subtle orange blossom scent which we’d love even if it wasn’t promising to firm us up.
 Ingredients include iris extract and grape-seed polyphenols known for their firming properties to visibly smooth and firm the skin.
 In a 28 day trial 96 per cent of people who used the cream said their skin was firmer, while 91 per cent said their skin was more toned.

 Sol de Janeiro Brazilian Bum Bum Cream, £18 for 75ml

-Anyone who has ever had this little yellow tub of joy in their life will be able to attest to just how gorgeous it smells - summer in a pot, basically thanks to salted caramel and pistachio More than just an incredible scent, it’s also a high performing formula, infused with guarana which has five times more caffeine than coffee, which we already knows improves circulation and firms skin.
+Anyone who has ever had this little yellow tub of joy in their life will be able to attest to just how gorgeous it smells - summer in a pot, basically thanks to salted caramel and pistachio.
+More than just an incredible scent, it’s also a high performing formula, infused with guarana which has five times more caffeine than coffee, which we already know improves circulation and firms skin.

 Clarins Body Fit, £40 for 200ml

 Quince leaf extract is at the heart of this soft pink cream-gel; it targets the cells which work to stimulate the elimination of fats helping along the process.
 It also includes caffeine and has a subtle mint fragrance which feels fresh and zingy on application - very refreshing after a workout.